 Here is an article that goes into more detail on the actual closure aspect of modeling the TCV: Modeling Reference - Valve Closure

-If the two "stages" of closure are a fast start followed by a slower finish, you could also consider checking the sensitivity by running the model with a check valve set to the slower rate, than another scenario with the check valve set to the faster rate.
+If the two "stages" of closure are a fast start followed by a slower finish, you could also consider checking the sensitivity by running the model with a check valve node set to the slower rate, than another scenario with the check valve set to the faster rate.
 In some cases, a faster closure of the check valve could produce more conservative results - if the check valve takes too long to close, reverse velocity can build up, compared to a faster closure where that reverse velocity may not have a chance to build up yet.
-See the note and illustrations above regarding this.
+See the note and illustrations above.

 When using the check valve node element, the HAMMER numerical solver can calculate the fraction of total opening (based on the open time and closure time), termed 'F'.

 When the check valve is 100% open, the check valve headloss coefficient K= 0;

 When the check valve is partially open, HAMMER uses the following equation to calculate the partially open headloss coefficient, based on the fraction open, flow and downstream pipe diameter.